SwiftUI Buttons - Tutorial and Examples

 Button Styling Modifiers

-In addition to the buttonStyle modifier which we covered earlier, you can apply other modifiers to change things like font, colors and size.
+In addition to buttonStyle, you can apply modifiers to change the font, colors, size, background, and corner radius.

 Button("Some Text") {